Shashanka8/Project-1-Street-Style-Landing-Page/README.md

 - Image positioning using CSS positioning and z-indexing.
 - Tag and attribute based selection of HTML elements.
 - Button styling with transparent background.
-- Media queries for responsiveness.
+- Media queries for all device responsive.

 ### Screenshot